mvolkmann/blog/src/dart.md

 All values in Dart are objects from some class.
 This is even true for basic types like `bool`, `int`, and `double`.

+All types except `Null` are subclasses of the `Object` class.

 Dart supports the following built-in basic types:

 - `void`: means a value is never used
-- `null`: represents not having a value
+- `Null`: represents not having a value
 - `bool`: boolean value with literal values `true` and `false`
 - `int`: 64-bit integer
 - `double`: 64-bit floating point number
 - `String`: sequence of UTF-16 characters delimited by single or double quotes
+- `Never`: has no values

+The keyword `null` refers to the only instance of the `Null` type.

+The `Never` type is the type of `throw` expressions, and is the return type of functions that always throw.

 Note that there is no `float` type.
 The `double` type is used for all floating point numbers.